Expressions

 Example 1:

-In the below example we have a dataset (DS) containing associations of the definition Person with the attribute Scope.
+In the below example we have a dataset (DS) containing instances of the definition Person with the attribute Scope.

 We want to see what numbers we would get for each person if we add 20% to each person’s scope attribute value.
 We therefore add a foreach expression to a calculated column in the dataset: